programminghistorian/ph-submissions/lessons/intro-to-twitterbots.md

 # An Introduction to Twitter Bots with Tracery

 Bots are programmatic creations that do work for us.
-If you're a Russian hacker, a bot is a way of flooding media with the same message.
+If you're a black-hat hacker, a bot is a way of flooding media with the same message.
 If you're a spammer, a bot might be a way of getting your product out in front of as many gullible eyes as possible.
 Bots on Wikipedia do the mucky jobs of fixing citations, adding internal links, editing text for capitalization, or flagging vandalism (see the [Wikistream](http://wikistream.wmflabs.org/#namespace=article&robot=true&user=false&wiki=all) to see just how active bots are on Wikipedia).
 Bots are great for repetitive tasks, whether those tasks are benign, useful, artistic, or indeed, malicious (and sometimes, [even good bots fight](http://journals.plos.org/plosone/article?id=10.1371/journal.pone.0171774)).

 So why should we as historians or humanists be bothered with twitter bots?